A. G. Becker & Co.: Joint venture with S.G. Warburg and Paribas (1974-1982)

 In 1974 A.G.
 Becker entered into a merger with Warburg Paribas, a newly formed American joint venture between London-based S.G.
-Warburg and Paris-based Paribas (Compagnie Financiere de Paris et des Pays-Bas, prior to the bank's nationalization in 1982).
+Warburg and Paris-based Paribas (Compagnie Financière de Paris et des Pays-Bas, prior to the bank's nationalization in 1982).
 As a result of the transaction, the firm operated under the name A.G.
 Becker-Warburg Paribas Becker and was 40% owned by the two European merchant banks and 60% owned by the existing shareholders of Becker, a combination of employees and management.
 In 1982, the two European firms increased their stake from 40% to just over 50%, after they made a joint investment of $15 million to $20 million.

 The transaction, which had been championed by S.G.
 Warburg founder Siegmund Warburg and Becker's president Paul Judy, expanded Becker's capital base and added an international dimension to its investment banking business.
 At the time, the deal was considered emblematic of the globalization of finance.

 The joint venture was initially successful in elevating Becker's position in investment banking throughout the mid-1970s.
 However, the firm was plagued by competition between Warburg and Paribas, as well as cultural conflicts between French, English and American executives and internal management issues in the U.S. In 1978, Becker's president, Paul Judy, an architect of the joint venture was replaced by Ira Wender.
 Under Wender, a number of key executives who had built the firm either were forced out or left the company.